Ellison Bay, Wisconsin: Ellison Bluff

 Ellison Bluff County Park includes a scenic hiking trail, a picnic area, and a fenced catwalk.
 The bluff area has wildflowers and trees.
 One cedar was found to be over 250 years old.
 Rough-winged swallows hunt for insects along the bluff.
 Other birds seen at the park include American redstart, great-crested flycatcher, broad-winged hawk, wood thrush, scarlet tanager, yellow-throated vireo, and pileated woodpecker.
 170 acres of the park is protected as the Ellison Bluff State Natural Area.

 2006 explosion

-On July 10, 2006, an explosion leveled the 136-year-old Pioneer Store, killed two vacationers and injuring 13 others.
+On July 10, 2006, an explosion leveled the 136-year-old Pioneer Store, killing two vacationers and injuring 13 others.
 The blast also burned down one cottage and damaged another.
 It is believed a propane gas leak caused the explosion, which may have resulted from a contractor damaging unmarked underground propane lines.